Students at the grand opening of the school in 2004.

 Rooted in humble beginnings, “proud” is how an early childhood teacher describes the journey of New Zealand’s first Tokelauan early childhood education (ECE) centre.

-Estella Rimoni or known to the kids as Aunty Stella, is the assistant supervisor of Mataliki Tokelau Akoga Kamata, a Māngere-based ECE which promotes Tokelau culture and language.
+Estella Rimoni known to the kids as Aunty Stella, is the assistant supervisor of Mataliki Tokelau Akoga Kamata, a Māngere-based ECE that promotes Tokelau culture and language.

-Estella Rimoni from Fakaofo in Tokelau holds a Bachelors Degree in Teaching ECE, Postgraduate Degree ECE and Masters in ECE leadership.
+Estella Rimoni from Fakaofo in Tokelau holds a bachelor's Degree in Teaching ECE, a Postgraduate Degree ECE, and a Masters in ECE leadership.
 Photo/Mataliki Tokelau Akoga Kamata

-Rimoni reflected on the journey the school has embarked on which has now resulted in a school roll of over 100 kids and 27 staff.
+Rimoni reflected on the journey the school has embarked on which now has a roll of more than 100 children and 27 staff.

 “We started off in garages and then we founded this place back in the late 90s and 2001 was when we got licensed.”

-She’s worked at the school for almost 15 years and mentioned that her own children attended the school.
+She’s worked at the school for almost 15 years and said her children also attended the school.

 “We have ex-students who are now bringing their children to Mataliki.
 We have ex-students who are teachers here at Mataliki so I’m proud of our work here.”